 Renée’s heart began to soar.
 This dream really was going to come true.
 Leonard loved her.
 She’d known it in her heart and now his heart knew it too!

 Chin arrived with their wine and soup, and served them without making eye contact.
 Renée took a sip of her Chardonnay.

-“About me?
-What about me?”
+“You have what, Leonard?”
 Her green eyes sparkled with anticipation.

 “What’s that got to do with me?”

 “I don’t understand…” but she was afraid she did.

 “If you’re interested, I‘d like to introduce the two of you.
 He’s alone and new to the city, and you’re…”

 “Uhh.
 You’re umm, I mean you’re, well you know…you’re…”